neerajadsul/WhereDoesItBelong/README.md

 Feel free to include anything else in the deliverable that could help us approach it as a newbie, much like how you’d do it in a usual work setting.

-## Submission

-Please submit your code as a zip file or a link to a private repository.
-If you choose to submit a zip file, please ensure that it is named `5D_Take_Home_Technical_Test.zip`.

-## What We Like To See

-- Clean, well-structured code
-- Tests!
-We love tests
-- Your own flair - if you want to add extra features or functionality, feel free to do so, and see the stretch goals for inspiration

-## Stretch Goals
+## Planned Features

-If you have time or would like to, here are some stretch goals you could consider:

-- Dockerize your app
-- Deploy it somewhere and send us the link
+- Deploy it somewhere
 - Add security measures of some kind
-- Write a simple client library which can extract text from PDFs and send it to your app
+- Extract text from PDFs and process
-- Add a function to the client library which opens URLs, scrapes the text from them, and sends it to your app
+- Opens given URL, scrapes the text from it and summarize
-- Add extra optional metadata such as `temperature` and `model_name`
-- Other common sense API goodies
 - Other endpoints to accomplish different tasks with LLMs
 - Add caching
 - Make a simple frontend